jakeh999/Chasing-Colours/README.md

-# Chasing-Colours
+# Chasing-Colors
-Chasing Colours is our product.
+Chasing Colors is our product.
 For more information see: https://digitalsocietyschool.org/project/chasing-colors/

 # Prerequisites
 To open and execute the project you will need to download [Arduino IDE](https://www.arduino.cc/en/Main/Software?)